zhaoyan/cmake-test/README.md

 3) How to build?
-In cmake-test directory, mkdir build cd build if you want to build with gtest and swig support. cmake -DBUILD_TEST=ON -DBUILD_SWIG=ON ../src or cmake ../src then make
+In cmake-test directory, mkdir build cd build if you want to build with gtest and swig support, run cmake -DBUILD_TEST=ON -DBUILD_SWIG=ON ../src

+or without gtest and swig run
+cmake ../src
+then
+make